 In March 2013, Fond du Lac Tribal and Community College received notification of continued full membership as a tribal college in the American Indian Higher Education Consortium (AIHEC), with continued Land Grant College status, Title III status, and National Science Foundation status.
-In August 2013, Fond du Lac Tribal and Community College applied for additional accreditation of its American Indian Studies Associate of Arts Degree program through the World Indigenous Nations Higher Education Consortium (WINHEC).
+In August 2013, Fond du Lac Tribal and Community College applied for additional accreditation of its Anishinaabeg Gigendaasowinan (the Peoples way of knowing) program through the World Indigenous Nations Higher Education Consortium (WINHEC).
 A letter of intent was submitted and approved by WINHEC.